REUBEN D. ROTMAN, President & CEO

 email@example.com | 201.977.2614

-Karen Rosen is the Director of Membership Services for the Network of Jewish Human Service Agencies.
-She manages more than 140-member agencies including professional development and special events.
+Karen Rosen is the Director of Conference and Meeting Operations for The Network of Jewish Human Service Agencies.

-Prior to joining NJHSA Karen served as the Manager of Event Planning & Member Relations at the International Association for Jewish Vocational Services (IAJVS).
-Previously, Karen served as Director of Fulfillment at DMW where she managed a direct mail production plant with billings over $2,000,000/year.
+Prior to joining The Network, Karen served as the Manager of Event Planning & Member Relations at the International Association for Jewish Vocational Services (IAJVS).
+Previously, Karen served as Director of Fulfillment at DMW where she managed a direct mail production plant with billings over $2m/year.
 She worked as a Marketing Manager at The Franklin Mint developing marketing programs through direct mail and print media for their collectibles and worked as Senior Account Executive and Fulfillment Manager at The McClure Group managing direct marketing programs and overseeing direct mail production for ten major health insurance companies across the country.
-Ms. Rosen is a past board member and past chair of the social action committee at Beth David Reform Congregation.
-She has a Bachelor of Arts in Public Communication from The American University in Washington D.C.
+Karen is a past board member and past chair of the social action committee at Beth David Reform Congregation.
+Karen earned a Bachelor of Arts in Public Communication from The American University in Washington D.C.